-In the first phase there were over 36 meetings, workshops, engagement and information sharing event, involving in excess of 550 participants (plus an additional 544 people consulted in the SIA assets mapping process).
+In the first phase, there were over 36 meetings, workshops, engagement and information sharing event, involving more than 550 participants (plus an additional 544 people consulted in the SIA assets mapping process).
 A regular biweekly meeting of the LAPP committee served as a platform in which members provided unique insight into the neighbourhood and shared ideas about its future.
 There were additional focus groups and workshops on key issues such as "livelihoods" and "homes" as well as outreach sessions targeted at a variety of different sectors ranging from cultural to housing service providers.
-With a total of 12 LAPP committee meetings, 12 Workshop and Public Outreach sessions and 16 subcommittee meetings and the public "What are we Hearing" event, the engagement process driving the first phase took in a wealth of valuable and diverse ideas integral to the planning process.
+With a total of 12 LAPP committee meetings, 12 workshop and public outreach sessions and 16 sub-committee meetings and the "What are we Hearing" public event, the engagement process driving the first phase took in a wealth of valuable and diverse ideas integral to the planning process.